All Butter Pie Crust

 This post may contain affiliate links.
 Please read our disclosure policy.

-This Homemade All Butter Pie Crust recipe is an easy flaky pie crust from scratch.
-It’s made with only 5 ingredients in 5 minutes in a food processor or by hand, and is the best pie crust recipe ever!
+This homemade all butter pie crust recipe is easy to make with 5 ingredients in 5 minutes in a food processor or by hand.
+It’s the most delicious, flaky pie crust ever!

 front view of a Butter Pie Crust in a lattice pattern baked

-Plus, when you make your own pie crust, you skip all the preservatives, additives, and ingredients you cannot pronounce and make it with real, whole ingredients.
+Plus, when you make homemade pie crust, you skip all the undesirable ingredients (preservatives, etc.) in store-bought crusts and instead, make it with real, whole ingredients.

-So come on this journey with me as we walk through how to make a butter pie crust – that’s perfect for fruit pies (like this fresh peach pie, blueberry pie, etc.) and even pumpkin pie – and you will become a pie-crust-making expert!
+We will discuss in great detail how to make a butter pie crust that’s perfect for fruit pies (like this fresh peach pie, blueberry pie, etc.) and even pumpkin pie – and you will become a pie-crust-making expert.

 overhead view of a pie with a Butter Pie Crust and a slice cut out with ice cream on top